 A recent study conducted by the Royal United Hospitals Bath NHS Foundation Trust in the United Kingdom interviewed staff at 27 paediatric and 129 neonatal intensive care units across the country.
 The study found that less than half of specialist baby units in the UK had the equipment to measure carbon dioxide coming from the lungs.
 The researchers also found that without proper monitoring, death or serious harm during intubation had occurred in 26% of the neonatal units and 19% of the paediatric units in the past five years.
-Read about the study here.
+Read about the study here on the BBC website.

 It is with this research in mind that we are introducing end-tidal carbon dioxide (etCO2) monitoring on our most advanced ventilator, the SLE6000.